An SEO strategy is a blueprint or master plan to achieve top organic search engine rankings and visibility for a brand.

 In this article, I’ll break down why and how an SEO strategy should be integrated with other channel marketing strategies.

-Why and How an SEO Strategy Should Be Integrated with Other Channel Marketing Strategies
+Why and How an SEO Strategy Should Be Integrated with Other Digital Marketing Channel Strategies

 It is common to think that the main objective of a successful search engine optimisation campaign is to achieve high rankings for a carefully selected group of keywords.
 But is it really the case anymore?
 As search engine algorithms constantly evolve, ranking number one for every keyword you target is becoming a seemingly impossible task.
 On a side note, if an SEO agency promises/guarantees you number one rankings, there’s a high chance they might engage in search engine spam techniques which can do more harm than good, so veer far away.